 The Noon Recital Series takes place each Tuesday, beginning approximately the sixth week of every semester, from Noon to 12:50 p.m.
 Normally performances are limited to 10 minutes per student or ensemble—exceptions to this limit must be at the consent of the student’s applied music instructor or ensemble coach and are contingent on scheduling.

 Students Obtaining Degrees in:

 Bachelor of Music with Elective Studies in Business

 Step 1: Check date availability and sign up in the School of Music office with Operations Manager Carole Christensen.
 If you have a class that ends at 12:20 p.m. or begins at 12:30 p.m., let Carole know and you will be placed accordingly on the program.

-Step 1: Provide the staff accompanist with a copy of your score by placing an original score, (or if you don't have an original, make sure that any copies are clear, clean, complete e.g., no clipped margins, and copied back to back) in Denes' mailbox along with a note, providing your name, email address and performance date.
-If you have previously performed the piece with the accompanist, don't assume that any copies were retained.
+Step 2: Provide the staff accompanist with a copy of your score by placing an original score, (or if you don't have an original, make sure that any copies are clear, clean, complete, e.g., no clipped margins, and copied back to back) in the staff accompanist's mailbox along with a note, providing your name, email address and performance date.
+If you have previously performed the piece with the accompanist, do not assume that any copies were retained.